Trace the footsteps of Charles Baudelaire’s Flâneur and take in the sights and sounds of cities from Paris to Havana on these walking tours

 Where: Paris, France

 What will I experience?
-Nobody makes pastry like the French, so get ready for a four-hour crash course on French gastronomy, history and culinary culture on this walking tour in Paris.
-You’ll get to savour up to 10 different French-style sweets, ranging from cookies, chocolates and pies to brioches, macarons and éclairs.
+Nobody makes pastry like the French, so get ready for a three-hour crash course on French gastronomy, history and culinary culture on this walking tour in Paris.
+You’ll get to savour different French-style sweets, ranging from cookies, chocolates and pies to brioches, macarons and éclairs.

 What will I experience?
 If you want to learn more about the provenance of the fine Italian bubbly Prosecco, you’re in luck.
-This Prosecco tour is the real McCoy: a three-hour long wine trail past vineyards, cellars and farmhouses in the crown jewel of the Prosecco-producing region of Conegliano Valdobbiadene.
+This Prosecco tour is the real McCoy: a four-day, three-night long wine trail through Italy’s UNESCO world heritage-listed Prosecco Hills.
+You will hike past vineyards, cellars and farmhouses, stopping for wine tastings, authentic Italian meals at local restaurants, and farm visits.

-This private tour kicks off from a village north of the Prosecco region of Treviso, San Pietro di Barbozza and will take you all the way to the town of Saccol.
+This private tour kicks off from Vidor, a town in the Prosecco region of Treviso, and will take you all the way to the town of Vittorio Veneto.
 Along the way, the tour guide will regale you with tales of local Italian culture and lore.

 Where: Kyoto, Japan